 The Flying Cow Polo Club functions on 15 acres owned by Dr. Richard "Doc" Fredericks, DVM.
 With a lifetime of experience as an equine veterinarian, huntsman and polo player, Doc's intention has always been to create a polo club where all are welcome.
 Doc has been involved with the Wellington Equestrian community since 1980, supporting clients that migrate from New York to Florida in the winter.

-In its fourth year of operation, the club is managed by Kylie Sheehan.
+In its fifth year of operation, the club is managed by Kylie Sheehan.
 For players who are interested in taking lessons to work on their riding/swing, having access to top quality care for their beloved ponies, playing low stress tournament polo or even just watching some fun competition, everyone will feel at home at Flying Cow.
 The club has three barns all with fly spray systems and city water.
 The club encourages full-care board which includes excellent quality feed and hay, daily care, and horse exercise that tailor to a positive and stress-free polo experience for all.
 For those who do not have ponies of their own, Flying Cow offers a string of top quality ponies of all levels available for rent and sale.
 Club staff and members take pride in what they do and share a common passion for polo--you'll feel it at the club, it's contagious!

 Dr. Richard Fredericks, DVM

 Dr. Richard "Dick" W. Fredericks, also fondly known as Doc, is a lifelong horseman and polo player.
 Dick comes from a family of horsemen as his father, Dr. Arthur Fredericks, Cornell graduate, founded North Shore Veterinary Hospital in Northport, NY in 1931.
 In the 30's, Dr. Arthur Fredericks spent his early years as a farm veterinarian for all types of animals.
 In the early 1930's, people traveled on dirt roads via horse & buggy, penicillin was not yet invented.